bruceravel/home/mythology.md

 Muñeco, fortunately, was a much smarter dog than Zeus.
 (It's hard to imagine how he couldn't be!)
 Sadly, Muñeco had a character flaw.
 He was a car chaser.
-One day, the gardener found him on the side of the rode up the hill from our house.
+One day, the gardener found him on the side of the road up the hill from our house.
 A passing car had taken a swipe at him.